InvertAvatar: Incremental GAN Inversion for Generalized Head Avatars: Method

 In the second stage, with the aim to offset the information loss instigated by $E_{latent}$, we formulate two separate image encoders $E_{tex}$ and $E_{tri}$.
 These are specifically designed to refine the feature maps in each of the two canonical spaces independently.
 Different from existing methods that rely on networks to map a posed image to the canonical tri-plane representation, benefiting from the neural texture architecture of our GAN prior, the face appearance represented by texture feature space is explicitly defined on the UV parameterization.
-Hence we design a U-Net network $E_{tex}$ to translate the observation to the canonical texture feature space in the UV domain, as shown in Fig.~\ref{fig:pipeline}.
-Such a pixel-aligned image-to-image translation architecture helps eliminate the learning burden of correspondences between observation space and canonical space, making it concentrate on recovering fine details, as demonstrated in \cref{subsec:abl_uvenc}.
+Hence we design a U-Net network $E_{tex}$ to translate the observation to the canonical texture feature space in the UV domain, as shown in Fig.~\ref{fig:pipeline}\footnote{$E_{tex\_rec}$ in Fig.~\ref{fig:pipeline} refers to the encoder $E_{tex}$ equipped with a recurrent decoder.
+We describe it in Sec.~\ref{subsec:gru} in detail.}.
+Such a pixel-aligned image-to-image translation architecture helps eliminate the learning burden of correspondences between observation space and canonical space, making it concentrate on recovering fine details, as demonstrated in Sec.~\ref{subsec:abl_uvenc}.
 Specifically, the input of the $E_{tex}$ contains three maps, the source image $I$ and the residual map $\Delta{I} = I-\hat{I}$ that are projected to the UV plane, and a mask indicating the visibility region of the face. $E_{tex}$ outputs multi-resolution feature offsets $F_{tex_{off}}$ to compensate for the texture features $F_{tex_w}$ obtained in the first stage.

 As for the static tri-plane features, we introduce an image-to-plane encoder $E_{tri}$ to predict multi-scale feature maps.
-Specifically, the multi-resolution features $F_{tri-SFT}$ output by $E_{tri}$ are used to spatially modulate $G_{static}$ with the CS-SFT layer~\cite{wang2021gfpgan} in a coarse-to-fine manner.
+Specifically, the multi-resolution features $F_{tri-SFT}$ output by $E_{tri}$ are used to spatially modulate $G_{static}$ with the Channel-Split SFT\footnote{Channel-Split Spatial Feature Transform is a layer tailored for the StyleGAN2 backbone to perform spatial modulation while preserving the generative prior.} layer~\cite{wang2021gfpgan} in a coarse-to-fine manner.

 The training for all image encoders can also be divided into two stages.
 Firstly, we only train $E_{latent}$, with the loss terms following~\cite{tov2021e4e, richardson2021encoding}.
 Secondly, we simultaneously train $E_{tex}$ and $E_{tri}$.
 Referring to Live 3D Portrait~\cite{trevithick2023}, our training set includes the synthetic data and we supervise the training with many intermediate feature maps, as well as an adversarial loss to generate photo-realistic results.
 Please refer to our supplemental material for more details.